constellation-daq/Constellation/cxx/satellites/MattermostLogger/README.md

 ## Description

 This satellite listens to log messages sent by other satellites and sends them to a Mattermost channel.
 Additionally, log messages are sent when a run is started, stopped or interrupted.
-Log messages with a log level of warning or critical are prefixed with `@channel` to notify all users in the channel.
+Log messages with a log level of `WARNING` or `CRITICAL` are prefixed with `@channel` to notify all users in the channel.

 ## Building